How to apply

 The tuition fees for Masters are quite modest in France, about €250 per year.
 Nonetheless, the living expenses near Paris are high.

-Several programs offer scholarships for both French and foreign students and which are handled directly by the partner institutions.
+Several programs offer scholarships for both French and foreing students.
+Those scholarship programs are handled directly by the partner institutions.
 You can have a look at this page.
-Here are some rules of thumb.
+Students applying to a fellowship at an institution different from the institution they should enroll at should follow the application procedure at both institutions.

-- When choosing the institution where you apply for a grant remember that while the M2 programme is unified, there are really 4 distinct M1 programmes run respectively by Université Paris Cité, ENS Paris, ENS Paris Saclay, and École Polytechnique.
+• When choosing the institution where you apply for a grant, remember that while the M2 program is unified, there are really 4 distinct M1 programs, run respectively by Université Paris Cité, ENS Paris, ENS Paris Saclay, and École Polytechnique.

-- Criteria for getting a grant are more severe than for getting an admission to the programme, i.e., if you fail to get a grant you may still apply for admission.
-In this case, you should follow the the rules described here.
+• Criteria for getting a grant are more severe than for getting an admission to the program, i.e., if you fail to get a grant you may still apply for admission.
+In that case, you should follow the process here.

-Here are links to the pages describing possibilities for scholarships in MPRI partner institutions:
+Here are some scholarship opportunities in MPRI partner institutions:

 PhD grants

-Here are some mailing lists or web sites that announce on a regular basis PhD grants in areas close to the core of the MPRI master.
-If you are aware of other relevant lists or if you find one of the links below is obsolete or simply not working please write to the Master's director.
+Here are some mailing lists and websites that regularly announce PhD grants in areas close to the core of the MPRI master.
+If you are aware of other relevant lists, or if you find that one of the links below is obsolete or simply not working, please write to the MPRI director (see here).

-In general, all applications to a French PhD School or Foundation require an advisor who is working in a laboratory attached to the School/Foundation and who presents a PhD project and a PhD student.
+In general, all applications to a French PhD School or Foundation require an advisor who is working at a laboratory attached to the School/Foundation, and who presents a PhD project; and a PhD student.